kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Requirements

-A `requirements.txt` file has been added to the project directory.
-However, the following table also presents the required libraries.
-Check the `requirements.txt` file for library versions.
+**A `requirements.txt` file has been added to the project directory.
+The table below presents the required libraries, however, you should check the `requirements.txt` file for the required library versions.**

 | Library/Module  | Download Url | Installation |
 | ------------- | ------------- | -------------